OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 2. Change the image used by all Worker operations via the chart's `Values`.

 ## How to customize the Kubernetes worker
-The installation wizard creates a Kubernetes worker which is appropriate for a majority of expected workloads.
+The installation wizard creates a Kubernetes worker which is appropriate for a majority of workloads.

 For the rest, manual customization is available.